HectorBjernersjo/blog/public/projects/ai-product-researcher.md

 	human would.
 This limits us when for example choosing options for a product with different configurations (for example a laptop where you can choose the amount of ram and storage).

-All in all i’m decently happy with the result although when running it on azure with a free plan it becomes
+I started hosting it on azure but with a free plan it became incredibly slow due to the performance required to run a
-	exceedingly slow because of the amount of cpu needed to run a scraping browser.
+    headless browser.
+I ended up self howting it on an old laptop instead which became about 4x faster.

-You can try out the app here: [https://productresearcher.azurewebsites.net](https://productresearcher.azurewebsites.net)
+You can try out the app here: [https://airesearcher.duckdns.org](https://airesearcher.duckdns.org)